eckerson/spatula/README.md

-spatula
+Spatula
 =======

 A simple ColdFusion MVC framework.
 The purpose of this framework is to allow the application to serve up content with the following features:

-* Application configuration storage and retreival.
+* Application configuration storage and retrieval.
-* Object caching and retreival.
+* Object caching and retrieval.
 * Support for markup parsing for views.

 Things to Do (Future Versions)
 ------------
 * i18n support.
+* Populating the labels and messages configs.
 * Look into additional markup support (markdown?).